canvas-medical/documentation/collections/_sdk/index.md

 The Canvas SDK allows for the development of plugins that listen for events and respond with one or more effects on the system.
-Use plugins to make recommendations, generate tasks, re-order or enrich search results, or even create a co-pilot for charting.
+Use plugins to make recommendations, generate tasks, re-order or enrich search results, or even create a copilot for charting.

 ## Getting Started